mulesoft-labs/data-weave-grimoire/Readme2.md

 A `grimoire` is a collection of `spells` from a given `wizard`.

 ## Spells
-A `spells` are just executables scripts that can be called from the command-line using the `spell` name.

 A `spell` is a very simple way to distribute and share a DataWeave transformation.

+A `spell` is just executables scripts that can be called from the command-line using the `spell` name.

 DataWeave Grimoire is the default grimoire provided by DataWeave CLI.